danfuzz/samizdat/doc/language-guide/09-module-system.md

 of the variables named `varName1`, `varName2`, and so on, to be exported from the module, bound to the key `"varName"`.

-As a conveniend short-hand, `export` may be used as a prefix on immutable variable definitions, function definitions (both regular and generic functions), and `import` statements, to export the variables so-defined.
+As a conveniend short-hand, `export` can be used as a prefix on immutable variable definitions, function definitions (both regular and generic functions), and `import` statements, to export the variables so-defined.